RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/overview.rst

 miniconda3
 **********

-As this workflow is based on the workflow management system  `snakemake <https://snakemake.readthedocs.io/en/stable/>`_ :cite:`KOE:RAH:2018Snakemake`, Snakemake will download all necessary dependencies via `conda <https://conda.io/docs/user-guide/install/index.html>`_.
+As this workflow is based on the workflow management system  `**snakemake** <https://snakemake.readthedocs.io/en/stable/>`_ :cite:`KOE:RAH:2018Snakemake`, Snakemake will download all necessary dependencies via `conda <https://conda.io/docs/user-guide/install/index.html>`_.

-We strongly recommend installing `miniconda3 <https://conda.io/miniconda.html>`_ with python3.7.
+We strongly recommend installing `**miniconda3** <https://conda.io/miniconda.html>`_ with **python3.7**.

-After downloading the miniconda3 version suiting your linux system, execute the downloaded bash file and follow the instructions given.
+After downloading the **miniconda3** version suiting your linux system, execute the downloaded bash file and follow the instructions given.

 snakemake
 *********

-.. note:: The uORF-Tools require snakemake (Version >=5.1.3)
+.. note:: The uORF-Tools require snakemake (version >=5.1.3)

-The newest version of snakemake can be download via conda using the following command:
+The newest version of snakemake can be downloaded via conda using the following command:

 .. code-block:: bash